microsoft/sqlworkshops/sql2019workshop/sql2019wks/01_Introduction.md

 SQL Server 2019 provides many new capabilities including:

 - Data Virtualization with Polybase and Big Data Clusters to reduce the need for data movement.
+- SQL Server on the platform of your choice with compatibility including Windows, Linux, containers, Kubernetes, and Arm64 (Azure SQL Database Edge)
+- Modern Development capabilities including Machine Learning Services and Extensibility with Java and the language of your choice
 - Intelligent Performance to boost query performance with no application changes
 - Security enhancements such as Always Encrypted and Data Classification
-- Mission Critical Availability including enhancements for Availability Groups, built-in HA from Kubernetes, and Accelerated Database Recovery
+- Mission Critical Availability including enhancements for Availability Groups, online index enhancements, and Accelerated Database Recovery
-- Modern Development capabilities including Machine Learning Services and Extensibility with Java and the language of your choice
-- SQL Server on the platform of your choice with compatibility including Windows, Linux, containers, Kubernetes, and Arm64 (Azure SQL Database Edge)

 <p style="border-bottom: 1px solid lightgrey;"></p>